Highlights

 Rockwood Leadership Institute

-Rockwood was funded by the Community Leadership Project to support 18 leaders of color each year (54 over three years) through an ongoing leadership development offering, the Fellowship for California Leaders of Color program.
-Fellows participate in a suite of coordinated activities including two multi-day leadership retreats, peer coaching and other leadership support over the course of four to eight months.
+The Rockwood Leadership Institute develops leaders with the skills to inspire and change their world.
+During Phase 1, Rockwood was funded by the Community Leadership Project to support 18 leaders of color each year (54 over three years) through the Fellowship for California Leaders of Color program.
+This work has been extended into Phase 2.
+As part of this program, fellows participate in activities including two multi-day leadership retreats, peer coaching and other leadership support over the course of four to eight months.
 The program provides tools on communication, emotional intelligence, self-management, team building, coaching and visioning skills.

 Alma Martinez, reporter and radio producer for Radio Bilingue, attends a Rockwood Leadership Institute event.

-“The Advanced Art of Leadership shifted my understanding of what it means to be a responsible leader.
+The Advanced Art of Leadership shifted my understanding of what it means to be a responsible leader.
 I now understand that being a responsible leader requires standing up for myself, owning my power, and taking care of myself.
 Art of Leadership helped me confront and see how not taking care of myself was impacting those around me.
-Advanced Art nurtured that understanding, gave me the space to explore my shortcomings in a profound and positive space.”
+Advanced Art nurtured that understanding, gave me the space to explore my shortcomings in a profound and positive space.

-— Daniela Simunovic, Community Organizer, Center for Race, Poverty and the Environment
+Center for Race, Poverty and the Environment

 Back to top